 Disruptive Therapy for Burn Care

-NexoBrid, a concentrate of proteolytic enzymes enriched in bromelain, is an easy to use, topically-applied product that removes eschar in four hours and does not harm the surrounding healthy tissues.
 Eschar removal is a critical first step in the treatment of severe burns.
 Under existing standard of care, burn eschar may be removed either by surgical approach, primarily surgical excision, which is traumatic and may result in loss of blood and viable tissue or by non-surgical approach, employing certain existing topical agents that have been found to be minimally effective or that take a significantly longer period of time to work.

-NexoBrid’s rapid and selective debridement alleviates the known risks associated with eschar, such as infection, eventual sepsis, wound deterioration and consequential scarringand it allows physicians to reach an informed decision on further treatment at an earlier stage by direct visual assessment of the actual burn depth.
+NexoBrid’s rapid and selective debridement alleviates the known risks associated with eschar, such as infection, eventual sepsis, wound deterioration and consequential scarring and it allows physicians to reach an informed decision on further treatment at an earlier stage by direct visual assessment of the actual burn depth.
+Furthermore, NexoBrid minimizes the burden associated with invasive surgical procedures, reduces the need for skin grafting and sacrifice of healthy tissue from donor sites on a patient’s body and generally results in a more favorable overall long-term patient outcome.

 Severe burns require specialized care in hospitals or burn centers.
 Approximately 100,000 patients with severe burns are hospitalized every year in the United States and Europe.
 The severe burn patients are predominantly treated by specialists in approximately 250 burn centers in Europe and the United States, as well as at burn units of large hospitals.